Luchasaurus: Independent circuit (2016–2019)

 Matelson made his return to professional wrestling in 2016, having not competed since his release from WWE in 2014.
 On June 17, 2016, in a match for Millenium Pro Wrestling (MPW) under the ring name Austin Draven, he defeated Ryan J. Morales.
-On September 30, 2016, under the ring name Just Judas he defeated Danny Divine to become MPW Heavyweight Champion.
+On September 30, 2016, under the ring name Just Judas, he defeated Danny Divine to become MPW Heavyweight Champion.

-On November 9, 2017, Matelson teamed with fellow Big Brother contestant Jessie Godderz under the team name Team Big Brother, they defeated HATE (Peter Avalon and Ray Rosas) in a match for Bar Wrestling.
+On November 9, 2017, Matelson teamed with fellow Big Brother contestant Jessie Godderz under the team name "Team Big Brother", they defeated HATE (Peter Avalon and Ray Rosas) in a match for Bar Wrestling.

-After Matelson used the Víbora character in Lucha Underground, he started to use the character in the independent circuit.
-He changed the name to Luchasaurus after fans chanted that during his Lucha Underground debut.
+After Matelson became known for his work as the Vibora character in Lucha Underground, he started to use the character in the independent circuit.
+He changed the name to "Luchasaurus", after fans chanted that during his Lucha Underground debut.
 On November 17 and 18, Matelson wrestled for House of Hardcore under the new gimmick and ring name Luchasaurus, defeating Alex Reynolds on the first night and winning on the second night in a three-way by defeating Matt Riddle and Willie Mack.

 Lucha Underground (2016–2018)

-In May 2016, Matelson under a mask and the ring name Vibora made his Lucha Underground debut as a part of the Reptile Tribe stable.
+In May 2016, Matelson, under a mask and the ring name Vibora, made his Lucha Underground debut as a part of the Reptile Tribe stable.
 On May 7, 2016, Vibora along with Pindar and Drago won the Lucha Underground Trios Championship.
-Reptile Tribe lost the Lucha Underground Trios Championship against Dante Fox, Killshot and The Mack.
+On October 11, at Ultima Lucha Tres, Reptile Tribe lost the Lucha Underground Trios Championship against Dante Fox, Killshot and The Mack.

-On the July 18, 2018, episode of Lucha Underground Vibora defeated Johnny Mundo.

-On the August 1, 2018, episode of Lucha Underground The character Vibora was "killed off" via decapitation by a sword-wielding Taya Valkyrie.
+On the July 18, 2018 episode of Lucha Underground, Vibora defeated Johnny Mundo.
+On the August 1 episode of Lucha Underground, the character Vibora was "killed off" via decapitation by a sword-wielding Taya Valkyrie.